 Mackmyra currently operate two distilleries in the district of Valbo, southwest of Gävle in Eastern Sweden.
-The original was founded back in 2002 in an old power station in the village of Mackmyra, while the second and most recent came online in 2011 in order to boost the companies production capabilities.
+The original was founded back in 2002 in an old power station in the village of Mackmyra, The second and most recent came online in 2011 in order to boost the companies production capabilities.

 By 2011, a second premises was under development.
 An ultra-modern design, the Gravity Distillery stands tall at 35 metres, with raw ingredients piped to the top floor before being filtered down through each step of the process, dramatically reducing the energy required to run the site.